ldodds/ons-metadata-examples/api-stub/README.md

 * All resources have a unique URI
 * Datasets are organised into a Collection which can be presented as a series of partial views

+## Findings

+* Relatively simple changes required to existing JSON to allow data to be valid JSON-LD
+* Existing URI structure provides good framework for a Linked Data view of the data, a few new routes required, e.g. for entries in code lists, the context, etc
+* Using a custom JSON-LD context gives plenty of flexibility to allow mapping of preferred local names for properties and types to their standard URIs.
+This has been used in a few places to just map existing properties names to standard terms
+* Overall this look like a relatively straight-forward to provide a 4-star approach.
+The impacts on both the back and front end should be relatively small as the same data is being exchanged

 ## Important Changes

 * The `id` values have been given as relative URLs, but in the actual API they'd be fully-qualified